akshatspeaking/AC-JS-functions/Ex6-assignment-level-3.md

 knowWhy(211);
 ```

-- Output of the above code
+- Output of the above code.
 - Is the code above valid or not?
 - Explain the reason.